Molybdenum

 Price distribution

-category fermented Molybdenum Bisglycinate (31) 95
+fermented Molybdenum Bisglycinate (31)95

 Fermented Molybdenum Bisglycinate is a premium form where molybdenum is chelated with two glycine molecules (forming a bisglycinate chelate), and then subjected to a fermentation process.
 This combination aims to maximize stability, solubility, and bioavailability, ensuring efficient uptake and utilization by the body.
 Glycine is a small amino acid, which allows for efficient transport across the intestinal wall, and fermentation may aid digestion and provide additional nutrient benefits.